jhaver25/AI-Coding-Projects/AI-Prompt-Engineering-Guide.md

 ## User/Assitant Model

 <p>When communicating with with AI, it's important to follow a User/Assistant conversational model.
-You must assume you are in conversation with the AI and generate requests and responses in order<br>
-to use the AI effectively.</p>
+You must assume you are in conversation with the AI and generate requests and responses in order to use the AI effectively.</p>

 **Example**